What is the markup on a Rolex watch?

 It is also worth noting that for precious metal watches and gem-set watches, the margins are normally higher.

 It’s important to point out that the Rolex margins vary depending on the country in which they are sold.
 This primarily has to do with the currency and taxes.
 In Europe, companies have VAT (Value Added Tax) which is included in the sales price.
 The VAT can be as high as 25% in some countries.
 Since the VAT in Europe varies depending on the country, the margins will differ.
 In countries such as Hong Kong, there is no such thing as VAT or sales tax, so naturally, you can assume that the profit margins are higher in such countries.

-The VAT is a percentage that the retailer does not get keep but has to pay to the government.
+The VAT is a percentage that the retailer does not get to keep but has to pay to the government.
 Furthermore, depending on how weak or strong the local currency is, the purchase price of Rolex watches varies, and thus the profit margins.
-This is since Rolex is based in Switzerland and thus have the currency CHF (Swiss Franc).
+This is because Rolex is based in Switzerland and thus has the currency CHF (Swiss Franc).